gmbrijo/sysmon/README.md

 Notes
 - If you don't need Windows toast notifications, you can skip installing `win10toast`; notifications will be printed to console/log instead.
-- Running the GUI requires a desktop session.